 The California High Speed Rail Authority (“Authority”) was established in 1996 and is comprised of 9 board members whose job is to plan, construct and operate a high speed rail network for California.

-The Authority itself is governed by division 19.5 of the Public Utilities Code.
-It has broad powers with limited restrictions to enable it to get the rail system built.
+The Authority has broad powers with limited restrictions to enable it to get the rail system built.
+Three bare bones chapters in division 19.5 of the Public Utilities Code govern its operations.

 Legislators approved AB 3034 in 2008, putting a $9.95 billion bond measure on the ballot for voter approval.
 California voters on November 4, 2008 passed Proposition 1A by a margin of 52.7% to 47.3% (proposition analysis and arguments and rebuttals).